Akinlabi-Alex/sock-shop/README.md

 Step 8: Setup Logging and Metrics
 Ensure that Prometheus is scraping metrics from the Socks Shop application.
 You may need to customize the Prometheus configuration to include the necessary metrics endpoints.

-Pipeline Configuration
+ Configuration
-To automate the deployment, configure a CI/CD pipeline (e.g., using GitHub Actions, Jenkins, GitLab CI) that includes the following steps:
+To automate the deployment, configure a CI/CD pipeline (e.g., using PipelineGitHub Actions, Jenkins, GitLab CI) that includes the following steps:

 Linting: Check the syntax of Terraform/Ansible scripts.
 Validation: Ensure the Kubernetes manifests are valid.